 Use data to assess your program on an ongoing basis.
 Consider reviewing the summary analysis report after every exam.
 Note high and low category scores in categories, especially those content categories with greater numbers of questions.
 Where are the strengths and weaknesses?
-Review item detail from exam items (found in the summary analysis report).
-Additional info might be gleaned from item topic details and cohort performance on the items compared to national performance.

 Review trends over time, not just one data point.
-You can build trend reports that collate exam data from multiple exams by using the Report Builder tool in HESI Faculty Access.
+You can build trend reports that collate exam data from multiple exams by using the Report Builder tool in HESI and programs that have the HESI Readiness Dashboard will find additional HESI insights.
 Trended data can provide a visual depiction of mean scores over time.
 Consider reviewing data trends starting with HESI Exit Exam data.
 Trends in content categories over time can reveal ongoing weaknesses.
-Dashboards will soon be available for faculty to view data trends more readily over time.

 HESI Champion.
 Consider assigning an owner/champion of HESI Data analysis; someone who can help faculty develop a data trend report over time and review the data.